ethicalabs-ai/BlossomTuneLLM-MLX/README.md

-# BlossomTuneMLX-LM: Federated Fine-Tuning of LLMs on Apple Silicon
+# BlossomTuneLLM-MLX: Federated Fine-Tuning of LLMs on Apple Silicon

 ## Empowering Decentralized & Efficient LLM Customization on Mac

-BlossomTuneMLX-LM is an open-source project designed to enable Federated Supervised Fine-Tuning (SFT) of Small Language Models (SLMs), specifically optimized for the Apple Silicon (M1/M2/M3/M4) architecture.
+BlossomTuneLLM-MLX is an open-source project designed to enable Federated Supervised Fine-Tuning (SFT) of Small Language Models (SLMs), specifically optimized for the Apple Silicon (M1/M2/M3/M4) architecture.

 This project adapts the core principles of the original BlossomTuneLLM, replacing the PyTorch and NVIDIA-based backend with Apple's native MLX framework and the powerful mlx-lm library.

 The result is a lightweight, efficient, and Docker-free solution for federated learning on macOS devices.

-## Why BlossomTune-MLX-LM:
+## Why BlossomTuneLLM-MLX:

-In an era where large language models demand immense computational resources, BlossomTune-MLX-LM offers a powerful alternative for:
+In an era where large language models demand immense computational resources, BlossomTuneLLM-MLX offers a powerful alternative for:

 - **Decentralization & Privacy-First AI**: Train LLMs collaboratively across multiple Macs without centralizing sensitive data.